nair0lf32/zer0ne-blog/content/writeups/TryHackMe/cicada-3301/cicada-3301.md

 [here is the audio](/thm/cicada-3301/audio.wav)

-With visual-analyser add a spectrogram layer and get thiss qr code
+With visual-analyser add a spectrogram layer and get this qr code

 ![qr](/thm/cicada-3301/qr.png)